TERMS OF BUSINESS

 STATEMENT OF CHARGES

-We may earn our remuneration on the basis of fee, commission and any other type of remuneration, including non-monetary benefit or on the basis of a combination of these methods.
+We may earn our remuneration on the basis of fee, commission and any other type of remuneration, including a non-monetary benefit or on the basis of a combination of these methods.
 A non-monetary benefit will only be accepted if it enhances the quality of the service to our clients.

 In certain circumstances, it will be necessary to charge a fee for services provided.
 These are listed below.
 In other circumstances where fees are chargeable or where you choose to pay in full for our service by fee, we will notify you in writing in advance and agree the scale of fees to be charged if different from fees outlined below.
 Where it is not possible to provide the exact amount, we will provide you the method of calculation of the fee.

 If we receive commission from a product provider, this may be offset against the fee which we will charge you.
-Where the commission is greater than the fee due, the commission amount may become the amount payable to the firm unless an arrangement to the contrary is made.
+Where the commission is greater than the fee due, the commission may become the amount payable to the firm unless an arrangement to the contrary is made.

 Life and Pensions